 Brancaforte has also worked on the role of emblems in Calderón’s El príncipe constante.
 His most recent book is the first translation into English of the play Canace (1542) by the Italian Renaissance scholar Sperone Speroni.

 He has lectured widely in the U.S. and abroad, including Tbilisi, Bangor (Wales), Oxford, Lisbon, Paris, Munich, Berlin, Brest (Belarus), St. Petersburg, and Tehran.

-His current book project is Europe Discovers Iran and Azerbaijan: Dutch and German Representations of the Safavid Empire (1635-1712); and he will curate an exhibit at the Royal Geographical Society in London titled “Travels to the Land of Silk and Fire: Encounters between Britain and Azerbaijan (1561-1918)” scheduled to run from May/June 2018.
+His current book project is Europe Discovers Iran and Azerbaijan: Dutch and German Representations of the Safavid Empire (1635-1712); and he will curate an exhibit at the Royal Geographical Society in London titled “Travels to the Land of Silk and Fire: Encounters between Britain and Azerbaijan (1561-1918)" within the next few years.

 Brancaforte has received several fellowships to conduct research in the U.S. and abroad (e.g. Fulbright, DAAD, Iran Heritage Foundation, Bogliasco Award, J.B.
 Harley Fellowship in the History of Cartography), and in 2009 he was a Visiting Fellow at the Harvard University Center for Middle Eastern Studies.
 In Summer 2010 he attended an NEH summer seminar on “Re-Mapping the Renaissance: Exchange between Early Modern Islam and Europe.”

 In 2015 he taught at Baku State University (Azerbaijan) during the Spring on a Fulbright grant; during the Fall he conducted research at the Herzog August Bibliothek in Wolfenbüttel, Germany (with support from the Land Niedersachsen).